Al-Ashraf Sha'ban: Reign

 Later, in 1373, survivors among Yalbugha's former mamluks, including the future sultan, Barquq, were allowed back to Cairo from exile to train al-Ashraf Sha'ban's mamluks.
 In June/July 1373, conflict broke out between al-Ashraf Sha'ban and Emir Uljay al-Yusufi.
 The commoners once again took up arms alongside al-Ashraf Sha'ban's loyalists.
 After some eleven confrontations, al-Ashraf Sha'ban, using Emir Aynabak al-Yalbughawi as an intermediary, persuaded Uljay's emirs and lower-ranking mamluks to defect.
 Uljay was killed that year.
 In 1374, a famine set in within Egypt that would last two years.
 To mitigate the burden on his subjects, al-Ashraf Sha'ban undertook efforts to provide food for the poor, dividing the financial responsibility of the effort among his emirs and the well-to-do merchants of Cairo.

+In 1375, al-Ashraf Sha'ban conquered the city of Sis, the last stronghold of the Armenian Kingdom of Cilicia.
+This destroyed the Armenian kingdom and extended the boundaries of the Mamluk empire up to the Taurus Mountains in southern Anatolia.

 In March 1376, al-Ashraf Sha'ban departed for the Hajj pilgrimage to Mecca.
 Once he left Egypt, Aynabak led a revolt of the Royal Mamluks and unemployed mamluks against the sultan.
 Meanwhile, the Mamluk guard that accompanied al-Ashraf Sha'ban also rebelled against him.
 Al-Ashraf Sha'ban attempted to flee, but he was later captured by the rebels at Aqaba.
 In return for a promised promotion from Aynabak, Emir Jarkas as-Sayfi strangled and killed al-Ashraf Sha'ban in 1377.
 The rebels installed one of al-Ashraf Sha'ban's sons, al-Mansur Ali, as his successor.

 Sha'ban was buried in one of the mausoleums of the madrasa he had built for his mother in the Darb al-Ahmar area, having never completed his own mausoleum complex.